PostgREST/postgrest/admin.rst

 Debugging
 =========

-The PostgREST server logs basic request information to stdout, including the requester's IP address and user agent, the URL requested, and HTTP response status.
+The PostgREST server logs basic request information to stdout, including the requesting IP address and user agent, the URL requested, and HTTP response status.
 However this provides limited information for debugging server errors.
 It's helpful to get full information about both client requests and the corresponding SQL commands executed against the underlying database.

 A great way to inspect incoming HTTP requests including headers and query params is to sniff the network traffic on the port where PostgREST is running.
 For instance on a development server bound to port 3000 on localhost, run this: